 Why I use and recommend Findmypast.

 For genealogy and family history, one of my favourite sites is Findmypast.
-They have many records for areas that I'm researching (especially Queensland and Yorkshire); and other collections in which I've made exciting discoveries include NSW will books, Victoria Petty Sessions registers, Royal Household staff records, and East India Company and civil service pensions.
+They have many records for areas that I'm researching (especially Queensland and Yorkshire); and other collections in which I've made exciting discoveries include NSW will books, Victoria Petty Sessions registers, Royal Household staff records, East India Company and civil service pensions, and others mentioned below.

 - Indexes and transcriptions at Findmypast are often more accurate than those on other sites.

 - You can sort your search results (which is immensely useful).
 Click on the title at the top of one of the columns.
 Click again to reverse the sort order in that column.

 - Searches are free.
 You only need micropayments or a subscription when you want to see transcriptions or images of original records.
 Always view images if available, as they have details not shown in transcriptions.